ademnem/nvim/README.md

 Use [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim/tree/master) if you want somewhere to start.

+## When you add a new language
+- treesitter
+- lsp (linter builtin or not?)
+- formatter

 ## Requirements
 These will not be managed by [lazy.nvim](https://github.com/folke/lazy.nvim/tree/main)
-- neovim >= 0.9.0 (personally I use snap but downloading from source works too)
+- neovim >= 0.11.0 (download from source)
 - C compiler
 - ripgrep
 - nerd font (I prefer [JetBrainsMono Nerd Font](https://www.nerdfonts.com/font-downloads))
-- npm (for typescript lsp and formatters)
+- npm (for lsps and formatters)
-- ubuntu v24.04
+- xclip (for yanking to clipboard)

 ## Future Additions
-- mason.nvim is getting major update so i need to change that soon
+- [X] mason.nvim is getting major update so i need to change that soon
-- debugger (because i code in languages other than RUST)
+- [ ] debugger (because i code in languages other than RUST)
-- probably how to configure luasnip and lsps better
+- [ ] probably how to configure luasnip and lsps better
-- figure out how to get a rust lsp working properly
+- [ ] figure out how to get a rust lsp working properly
-- write a bash script to auto-install and set up config along with dependencies
+- [ ] write a bash script to auto-install and set up config along with dependencies
+- [ ] lualine shows commands (use [noice.nvim](https://github.com/nvim-lualine/lualine.nvim/issues/868)) and cmdheight = 0

 ## Personal Set-up
 - WSL2 Ubuntu